concourse/rfcs/README.md

 ## Reviewing RFCs

-The [**core** team][core-team] assigns each RFC to one reviewer from the team.
-The assignee is responsible for providing feedback and shepherding the RFC through the [resolution process](#resolution).
-Feel free to ask your RFC's assignee if you need help with any part of the RFC process or with the proposal itself.

 Concourse users and contributors are encouraged to review RFCs alongside members of the core team.
-Feedback from many different perspectives is crucial determining a proposal's efficacy, impact, and priority.
-Reviewing RFCs is also good practice for [joining the core team][joining-a-team] someday!
+Feedback from diverse perspectives is necessary for determining a proposal's efficacy, impact, and priority.
+Reviewing RFCs is also great practice for [joining the core team][joining-a-team] someday!

 Reviewers should focus on resolving open questions, surfacing risks and drawbacks, and providing constructive critique of the overall approach.
 The